More women than men prescribed anti-anxiety drugs ‘harder to come off than heroin’

 GPs are “desperately” attempting to get people off benzodiazepines, she added, as she noted people addicted to heroin or alcohol are able to come off them more quickly than individuals dependent on benzodiazepines.

-Prof Moncrieff explained she recently set up a “trailblazer” clinic which helps long-term users of benzodiazepines, antidepressants, and sleeping tablets get off the drugs.
+Prof Moncrieff explained that she recently set up a “trailblazer” clinic which helps long-term users of benzodiazepines – also known as “benzos” – antidepressants and sleeping tablets get off the drugs.

 She added: “People find it very difficult to stop taking benzodiazepines because of the withdrawal effects.
 Sometimes people are very anxious and depressed.
 You get these brain zaps – these electrical shock sensations.